 Let's talk about resale value, because most jewelers dodge this conversation entirely.
 The truth?
 Neither moissanite nor lab diamond holds a good resale value compared to natural diamonds.
 Lab diamonds retain slightly more, but don't expect to recoup your investment with either stone.

-Natural diamonds hold the strongest resale value due to perceived rarity and an established secondary market that's been around for over a century.
+Natural diamonds hold the strongest resale value due to perceived rarity and an established secondary market.
 Lab-grown diamonds typically retain roughly 20 to 40% of their purchase price.
+Moissanite holds minimal resale value — there's no established secondary market for pre-owned moissanite rings.

-Think of it this way.
-Lower cost plus lower resale equals lower financial risk overall.
+Lower cost + lower resale = lower financial risk overall.
 A $600 moissanite that you never sell costs you $600.
 A $2,000 lab diamond that resells for $600 still costs you $1,400 out of pocket.
+Buy the stone you love, not the one you plan to flip.

 Color, Clarity, and Certification